The Guide to Small Group Travel

 The landscape of travel has changed dramatically over the past few decades.
 With 25 million global international arrivals in 1950 to 1,186 million in 2015 (view PDF report), there have never been more people exploring the globe.

 Although it’s still possible to book yourself on a large tour group, and the percentage of solo travelers continues to rise, if neither way to travel sounds exactly like your cup of tea, small group travel is a way to bridge the gap.
 Although it’s never quite the same as solo backpacking, where you can slip unnoticed into new places and experience those moments of unadulterated proximity to a new culture, small group travel has its real merits.
+The best organizations, as described below, place a huge emphasis on sustainability in tours which contrasts with the actual practices of many generic large group tours.

 From sharing a trip with a traveling family to being able to discover some of the globe’s hardest-to-reach places, it is a very different experience than traveling alone.